hbzxc/hbzxc.github.io/essays/WhyUseUIFrameworks.md

 I honestly haven’t worked enough with building web pages to have an informed opinion on UI frameworks I have only used one (semantic UI).
 I also started making pages with a graphical interface which probably leads to some bias.
 Right now I just don’t see why you would make things this way.
 I suppose its similar to the people who want to do everything in a command line, but I have the same reaction to them “why?”.

-### What Is A UI Framework?
+## What Is A UI Framework?
-I wrote the above section and though “I don’t really know what a UI Framework is”.
+I wrote the above section and thought “I don’t really know what a UI Framework is”.
 Looking it up didn’t really provide any clarity the definition seems very loose.

 Below is what my professor defines it as: